 Matthew Francis is a poet, novelist, short story writer and critic.
-He is a Professor in the Department of English and Creative Writing at Aberystwyth University, and is interested in twentieth-century and contemporary poetry and fiction, and in particular the twentieth-century Scottish poet W.S.
+He is a Professor in Creative Writing at Aberystwyth University, and is interested in twentieth-century and contemporary poetry and fiction, and in particular the twentieth-century Scottish poet W.S.
 Graham.

 He was named as one of the Poetry Book Society's Next Generation Poets in 2004.
 Mandeville (2008), a collection of poems inspired by the medieval travel-writer Sir John Mandeville, received outstanding reviews in The Observer and The Guardian.
 His collection of short stories, Singing a Man to Death (Cinnamon), was shortlisted for the Wales Book of the Year Award in 2013.
 His latest novel, The Book of the Needle (Cinnamon, 2014) is set in Wales and London in the seventeenth century.